Part 4: The Timeline Training Video (10:11)

 Remember if we are looking at multiple projects in the timeline at the same time, the filters and groupings will work across them all.
 Also, in some filters, such as the Dates filter, there are shortcuts created to get to common items, such as show me what's happening the next 7 days

 One more thing in the detail panel, you will see a section below the Team called Crew Management.
-We’ll go into this more in depth in another video but this section is for when you need to be much more granular about who will be associated with this event and the role they will be playing.
+We'll go into this more in depth in another video but this section is used to identify and budget your labour needs and book your crew.
 Any Bookings you add in the crew management section will also be visible in the tab at the top called Crew Management.
 This allows you to manage empty booking slots from across your events and projects together.

 In the More Dropdown you can also import events from spreadsheets.
 For importing, Propared has a template you can use to ensure everything imports accurately on the support site. help.propared.com.